Vonng/pigsty/docs/PARAM.md

 pgsql shard name, optional identity for sharding clusters

-When multiple pgsql clusters serve the same business together in a horizontally sharded style, Pigsty will makr this group of clusters as a **Sharding Group**.
+When multiple pgsql clusters serve the same business together in a horizontally sharded style, Pigsty will mark this group of clusters as a **Sharding Group**.

 [`pg_shard`](#pg_shard) is the name of the shard group name.
 It's usually the prefix of [`pg_cluster`](#pg_cluster).